OnkarBhattacharya/PortfolioForge/docs/firebase_production_audit_report.md

 ### 5.1 Error Monitoring
 **Status:** ✅ **Resolved**
 **Finding:** No centralized error tracking.
 **Action Taken:** The implementation of the structured `logger` and the `FirebaseErrorListener` provides the necessary foundation.
-In a real production environment, this logger would be configured to send data to a service like Sentry or Google Cloud Error Reporting.
+This logger can now be configured to send data to a service like Sentry or Google Cloud Error Reporting.

 ### 5.2 Application Logging
 **Status:** ✅ **Resolved**